laestrada/laestrada.github.io/_recipes/hepburn-brownies.md

 featured_image: https://static01.nyt.com/images/2018/11/21/dining/kh-brownies/kh-brownies-articleLarge.jpg
 link: https://cooking.nytimes.com/recipes/10782-katharine-hepburns-brownies?action=click&module=RecipeBox&pgType=recipebox-page&region=all&rank=0
 ---
-## Details
+## Description

 YIELD: 12 Brownies

 TIME: 45 Minutes

-### Description
 Much like its author, this recipe is a no-fuss classic.
 It calls for just 1/4 cup of flour, which yields an incredibly rich and gooey brownie, and it's super easy to make.
-So easy, in fact, that baking a batch of these might just become part of your weekend routine.

 ## Ingredients
 #### FOR THE SCONES: